 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We've logged more than 200,000 steps while testing these shoes in the field and picked apart every detail of their design (we even cut them in half!)
+We've logged hundreds of miles while testing these shoes in the field, and we've picked apart every detail of their design (we even cut them in half!)
 From long fitness walks to busy travel days and all-day-standing work sessions, we've put these 19 shoes through their paces to find the best options for you.

 If you're looking for comfortable budget walking shoes, we love the Ryka Devotion.
 It's a well-balanced shoe that goes easy on the wallet.